akathor/KantoxTechTest/README.md

 >_Given_ the user is authenticated as a valid user _And_ the user can access to the product list
-_When_ the user selects a more than N products that has "Buy > N pay x% price per unit" Rule _Then_ Cashier Systems displays normal price reduced in x% per unit (Apliying Rule) _And_ Cashier Systems displays price per product type (price x quantity) _And_ Cashier System displays total price for all selected products
+_When_ the user selects a more than N products that has "Buy > N pay x% price per unit" Rule _Then_ Cashier Systems displays normal price reduced in x% per unit (Applying Rule) _And_ Cashier Systems displays price per product type (price x quantity) _And_ Cashier System displays total price for all selected products